alexmac131/NodeXBeeRover/README.md

  - Ready the documentation, add tags to the code, add event handling and the science package to the code.
  - the README file itself has format issues so I need to learn how to format to my liking.
  - Better event handling for various error types from nodeJs and the Client side JavaScript.
  - Engine power updates to the robot.
-Since the tank treads are a bit quirky this allows the driver to adjust the power to the drive sprocket and just the course of the tank.
-Otherwise the tank will drive with a curve.
+Since the Rover  treads are a bit quirky this allows the driver to adjust the power to the drive sprocket and just the course of the Rover.
+Otherwise the Rover  will drive with a curve.
  - Engine Impulse delay to the robot.
-The driver can adjust the length of time the command issued is executed on the tank itself.
+The driver can adjust the length of time the command issued is executed on the Rover itself.
  - Create a Data structure that can pass easily between the robot and the client interface.
  - Better images for the read me.
  - A flow diagram describing how the whole product works.